dedupeio/dedupe/docs/Variable-definition.rst

 ``DateTime`` variables are useful for comparing dates and timestamps.
 This variable can accept strings or Python datetime objects as inputs.

-The ``DateTime`` variable definition accepts a few optional arguments that can help improve behavior if you know your field follows an unusual format:
+The ``DateTime`` variable a few optional arguments that can help improve behavior if you know your field follows an unusual format:

 * :code:`fuzzy` - Use fuzzy parsing to automatically extract dates from strings like "It happened on June 2nd, 2018" (default :code:`True`)
 * :code:`dayfirst` - Ambiguous dates should be parsed as dd/mm/yy (default :code:`False`)